 - A classroom activity to familiarize students with the aquatic invertebrates they will be collecting;

-- a field activity where students explore an aquatic system to determine the presence or absence of aquatic invasive species (see tips on preparing for a water related activity to have a safe and meaningful experience);
+- a field activity where students explore an aquatic system to determine the presence or absence of aquatic invasive species (see "Field Activity" for tips on preparing for a water related field activity);

 - follow up STEM activities, discussion, data analysis, and presentation of results